lsst-sqre/sasquatch/docs/user-guide/restproxy.rst

     }

-A code snippet in Python to send data to the ``lsst.example.skyFluxMetric`` Kafka topic at the USDF dev environment would be:
+A code snippet in Python for sending data to the ``lsst.example.skyFluxMetric`` Kafka topic at the USDF dev environment would be:

 .. code:: Python